Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Event reconstruction

 The \pTmiss of each event, with magnitude \met, is defined as the negative vector sum of the transverse momenta of all identified baseline objects (electrons, muons, jets, and photons) and an additional soft term~\cite{PERF-2016-07}.
 The soft term is constructed from all tracks associated with the primary vertex that are not associated with any baseline object.
 The \pTmiss is therefore adjusted to include the full calibration of the reconstructed baseline objects while minimizing any pileup dependence in the soft term.

 Tighter ``signal'' criteria are applied to the final leptons and jets considered by the analysis to ensure a high selection purity and accurate \pt measurement.
 Any event with a baseline lepton that fails to satisfy the signal criteria is rejected to reduce the contamination from \fake-lepton events.
 Signal leptons are required to have $\pt>12~\GeV$ and electrons must meet the ``medium'' quality criteria~\cite{EGAM-2018-01}.
-At least one signal lepton in the event must pass the larger \pt requirement of an associated trigger.
+At least one of the signal leptons must be identified as having activated a trigger and must pass the larger \pt requirement of that trigger.
 The track associated with each signal electron or muon must pass a requirement on $d_0$ and its uncertainty $\sigma_{d_0}$ such that $|d_0/\sigma_{d_0}| < 5~(3)$ for electrons (muons), ensuring the selection of leptons with prompt, well-reconstructed tracks.
-Finally, signal leptons must be sufficiently isolated from additional detector activity by passing a \pt-dependent ``tight'' requirement on both calorimeter-based and track-based isolation variables.
+Finally, signal leptons must be sufficiently isolated from additional detector activity by passing a \pt-dependent ``tight'' requirement on both calorimeter-based and track-based isolation variables~\cite{EGAM-2018-01,PERF-2015-10}.
 The calorimeter-based isolation is defined within a cone of size $\Delta R = 0.2$ around the lepton, and the amount of nonassociated calorimeter transverse energy within the cone must be below 6\% (15\%) of the electron (muon) \pt.
 The track-based isolation cone size is $\Delta R = 0.2$ for low-\pt electrons and decreases linearly with \pt above 50~\GeV as the electron's shower becomes more collimated.
 For muons, the size of the track-isolation cone is $\Delta R = 0.3$ for muons with $\pT \leq 33~\GeV$ and decreases linearly with \pt to $\Delta R = 0.2$ at \pt = 50~\GeV, improving the selection efficiency for higher-\pt muons.
 The track-based isolation only considers nonassociated tracks that are consistent with the primary vertex, and the scalar sum of track \pt (\ptiso) is required to be below 6\% (4\%) of the electron (muon) \pt.
 The lepton \ptcone is then defined as the scalar sum of the lepton \pt and \ptiso, and is useful in parameterizing the behavior of \fake leptons.
+The muon ``tight'' isolation requirement is roughly 96\% efficient for all \pt and $\eta$~\cite{PERF-2015-10}, while for electrons it is 70\% efficient at 20~\GeV and becomes more than 98\% efficient above 100~\GeV~\cite{EGAM-2018-01}.